Codeine Symptoms and Warning Signs

 Where Can I Find Support for Codeine Addiction?

 There are several options to consider when looking for support.
-Call a drug counsellor and they’ll discuss your options, or recommend the best places to find help for codeine addiction.
+Call us and we’ll discuss your options, or recommend the best places to find help for codeine addiction.
 Options include:

 - 12-step programmes, such as Narcotic Anonymous